pattharock/MUCA/README.md

 ## Implementation Methodoloy

 ### Client
 The client makes use of multi-threading.
-The worker thread created is used for accpetpting the asynchronous `recv()` calls and the main thread is used for `send()` as well as the _Tkinter GUI_.
+The worker thread created is used for accepting the asynchronous `recv()` calls and the main thread is used for `send()` as well as the _Tkinter GUI_.

 ### Server
 The server makes use of single threaded process with `select()` for __IO__.